Watch Finishings and Decorative Techniques

 Sunburst

-Sunburst is a type of guilloché technique whereby the design radiates out from the center, much like the rays of the sun.
+Sunburst is a type of guilloché technique in which the design radiates out from the center, much ike the rays of the sun.

 Sunray Brushing